tufty/data-parallel-scheme/doc/concept.md

   - Well documented with much example code
   Against:
   - GPU only
-  - I don't have an NVidia GPU :)
+  - Vendor-specific, I don't have an NVidia GPU :)
 - OpenGL Shader Language
   For:
   - Standardised